cmbasnett/io_scene_rmf/README.md

 # io_scene_rmf
-Blender addon for importing Rich Map Format (rmf) map files from the GoldSrc engine
+Blender addon for importing Rich Map Format (rmf) map files used in the GoldSrc engine.

+This addon was created to aid artists in modeling assets around a level's geometry.

+## Limitations
+Textures and texture coordinates are not currently being imported as they had no value in the original application.